ecmwf-projects/cads-messages/contents/sis/2024-04-29-known-issues-sis-european-risk-flood-indicators.md

 live: true
 ---

-This dataset is no longer supported and will be removed at a later date.
+This dataset is deprecated and no longer supported.
 Data and documentation are provided as is.